Law Office of Frank DiPrima

 Scrushy v.
 Tucker, 955 So.2d 988 (Ala.
 2006).
 Won affirmance of the Circuit Court Order and Final Judgment requiring CEO to return bonuses; upholding theory of unjust enrichment.
 Includes separate and earlier opinion first handed down in April 2006 affirming trial court's certification of finality of judgment under Rule 54(b), a matter going to the jurisdiction of the Supreme Court of Alabama.
 Merits affirmance upholding unjust enrichment theory of recovery was in August 2006.
 The judgment, $53 million after interest, was collected in 2006-2007.

 Tucker v.
 Scrushy, CV-02-5212, Circuit Court of Jefferson County, AL, Memorandum Opinion and Order and Final Judgment Pursuant to A.R.C.P., Rule 54(b) against Defendant Richard M. Scrushy, 2006 WL 37028 (Ala.Cir.Ct.
 Jan.
 3, 2006).
-Won judgment in derivative suit brought on behalf of HealthSouth requiring CEO to repay bonuses he had received for years 1997 through 2002, when fraudulent public statements showed substantial net income but proper accounting later showed substantial losses; opinion assumed that CEO knew not of the fraud, but granted summary judgment based on unjust enrichment theory.
+Won judgment in derivative suit brought on behalf of HealthSouth requiring CEO to repay bonuses he had received for years 1997 through 2002, when fraudulent public statements showed substantial net income but proper accounting later showed substantial losses; opinion assumed that CEO knew not of the fraud, but court granted summary judgment based on unjust enrichment theory.

 Tardiff v.
 Knox County, 365 F.3d 1 (1st Cir.
 2004).
 In important civil rights case, won affirmance of class certification for detainees of county holding facility that had been victims of routine, suspicionless strip-searches; plaintiff class eventually received substantial recovery in settlement following class certification.